 This course is taken in the spring semester.
 Prerequisites: senior standing, eligibility for honors, and permission of the department.

 Credit 3 units.

-L05 Japan 491 Topics in Japanese Literature & History
+L05 Japan 491 Topics in Japanese Literature and History

-A topics course on Japanese literature and history; topics vary by semester.
+A topics course on Japanese literature and history.
+Subject matter varies by semester; consult current semester listings for topic.
 Prerequisite: permission of instructor.

 L05 Japan 4911 Modern Japan and the Invention of Tradition

 A discourse of "uniqueness" has been a prominent feature of Japanese culture in the 20th century, both before and after the Pacific War.
 This course explores the domain of nativist expression in modern Japan.
 While focusing on literary texts by writers such as Kawabata and Tanizaki, we also consider a range of artistic, cinematic, and cultural production.
 Considerable attention is paid to "Nihonjinron," an important — and best-selling — genre of "Japanese uniqueness" writing.
 Our goal is to make sense of the complex intersection of traditionalism and modernism in 20th-century Japan, and to consider the larger question of modern nationhood and the construction of national identity.